 Join Eric Wing for an in-depth discussion in this video Routing preferences for threaded pipe, part of Revit: Sprinkler Design.

-- There are two different things to think about when it comes to adding pipe to a model, routing preferences and systems.
-To put that into non Revit speak, routing preferences control which type of pipe we're using with what kind of fittings.
-Systems control what fluid is in the pipe, and how it appears in the model.
-Both work with one another.
-The objective of this video, is to worry about the pipe routing preferences.
+- [Narrator] There are two different things to think about when it comes to adding pipe to a model: routing preferences and systems.
+To put that into non-Revit speak, routing preferences control which type of pipe we're using with what kind of fittings.
+Systems control what fluid is in that pipe, and how it appears in the model.
+Both kind of work with one another.
+The objective of this video is to worry about the pipe routing preferences.
 So, the first thing I'd like to do is open up a model and then load some fittings into it.

 - Linking to architecture